On this page, you can download all relevant board papers.

 5. Reporting Mechanisms

-5.1) The Skills Advisory Panel reports to the LLEP Executive.
+5.1 The Skills Advisory Panel reports to the LLEP Board of Directors.

 6. Working Arrangements

 6.1 Meetings of the Skills Advisory Panel will take place quarterly.
 Any additional meetings were arranged as required and specialist meeting set up separately.
 Agendas and any papers were circulated no later than one week before Skills Advisory Panel meetings and minutes and agreed actions were recorded and circulated to members within two weeks following the meeting.
 The Skills Advisory Panel will be supported by the LLEP Team.